In RI & MA, you can bring a claim NOW as long as you are not over 53 years of age for abuse that happened when you were a child.

 Everything is strictly confidential, and there is no fee ever unless you win.

-A LAW FIRM FOR VICTIMS OF SEXUAL ABUSE
+A LAW FIRM FOR VICTIMS OF CHILDHOOD SEX ABUSE

 Don’t Suffer in Silence Any Longer